Electric machine: Generator control

 As generators are used to create electrical systems, they are often controlled to keep the electrical system stable.
 To match the electrical demand, generators use a device called a governor to match the mechanical energy with the electrical load, typically by regulating the fuel source.
 As Synchronous generators create an electrical frequency based on their speed, they also include droop-speed control to keep their speed within an acceptable range for the electrical system.
 Generators can have switches or circuit breakers on their electrical side to connect and disconnect them, and can be controlled locally and/or remotely.

 Motor control

 Motors can be controlled with a simple manually operated switch or a complex electromagnetic system.
-One common means of controlling motors is with an electrical contactor who's coil is energized through a separate circuit.
+One common means of controlling motors is with an electrical contactor whose coil is energized through a separate circuit.
 The circuit can be feed from the same power supply as the motor, but isolated through a transformer, separating the motors load current from the control current.
 Other devices like interlocks, latches, and time-delay switches can be combined in a ladder-logic arrangement to design different motor control schemes.
 Modern design can replace the electromechanical control logic with programmable logic controllers or variable frequency drives to offer more fine control of the motor, as well as remote access.